 I urge you to think about this though.
 An RV is a small space and honestly, I’m not sure how much savings the home office deduction would even offer in such a tiny living space.
 Did you want to take a $100 and risk an audit?
 You decide if it’s worth it or not.

-Hopefully, the answers to these 10 common questions as related to RV living and digital nomads help you as you navigate your tax situation.
+Hopefully, the answers to these 10 common tax questions for RVers and digital nomads help you as you navigate your tax situation.

 What question do you still have?
 Ask me below!